senior schoolYear 11 and 12 Overview

 The curriculum for students in Year 11 and Year 12 is underpinned by the South Australian Certificate of Education (SACE).
 The SACE prepares young people for work, life and learning in a changing world by building essential skills, knowledge and understanding that supports them in achieving their life and career goals.
 The SACE provides considerable flexibility for young people and helps them to build on their learning throughout their school life as well as preparing them for life beyond secondary school – whatever path they may choose to take.

-- Stage One – studied by Year 11 students
+- Stage One – studied by Year 10 and Year 11 students

 - Stage Two – studied by Year 12 students